Colorado School of Mines: Edgar Experimental Mine

 The Edgar Experimental Mine is the primary educational mine owned by Mines in Idaho Springs.
 The mine was originally a silver and gold mine founded in 1870 by the Big Five Mining Company.
 It was acquired by Mines in 1921 after Big Five declared bankruptcy.
 Edgar Mine is primarily used to train mining engineers, although it is also used by various state and federal agencies to develop a wide range of products and techniques, including the U.S. Army's tunnel detection program, which built one of the mine's two portals.

 The mine features a fully operational mine railway, internet system, and classroom.
 In addition to being used by mining engineers, it is also used by electrical, biological, and civil engineering students for various projects.Edgar Mine Classroom | Rock Powered Life | University of Colorado Boulder The property also contains an outdoor explosives lab used by researchers and educational creators, like the Slow-Mo-Guys.

 In 2023, the FreePort-McMoRan Foundation gave $1 million to modernize Edgar Mine.

+United States Geological Survey

+The USGS maintains multiple buildings and centers co-located on the Mines campus.
+The Federal Geologic Hazards Science Center, which includes the National Earthquake Information Center, Landslide Hazards Program, and Geomagnetism Program all are based on the main Mines campus.

+In 2023, federal, state, local, and university representatives broke ground on a new 190,000 sqft USGS Energy and Mineral Research Facility on the Mines campus.
+This building will house the USGS Geology, Geophysics, and Geochemistry Science Center as well as the Central Energy Resources Science Center.